Spindle Cell Carcinoma of the Breast

-Spindle cell breast carcinoma is a rare sub-type of breast cancer, that falls within the general category of metaplastic breast carcinoma.
-There are really no clinical symptoms that would distinguish spindle cell carcinoma from other types of breast cancers, so diagnosis is dependent on the histological evaluation of tissue samples obtained from a biopsy.
+Spindle cell carcinoma of the breast is a rare sub-type of breast cancer, that falls within the general category of metaplastic breast carcinoma.
+There are really no clinical symptoms that would distinguish spindle cell carcinoma from other types of breast cancers.
+Thus diagnosis is dependent on the histological evaluation of tissue samples from a biopsy.

 There are a wide variety of spindle cell tumors

 Within the category of spindle cell carcinoma breast tumors, there is still a wide spectrum of variability, with cellular features ranging from overly malignant to mildly atypical.

 A majority of spindle cell carcinoma tumors may contain a spindle cell component greater than 80%.
 So, conventional invasive ductal carcinoma cells make up the remaining 20% or so of the tumor.
 A predominately spindle cell tumor with even a small of ductal carcinoma in situ will usually also be referred to as spindle cell carcinoma.

 Features of Spindle Cell Carcinoma of the Breast

 Spindle cell tumors of the breast tend to be:-

 - grossly nodular

 frequently with one or more cysts.